locationtech-labs/geopyspark/README.rst

    :target: https://geopyspark.readthedocs.io/en/latest/?badge=latest

-**NOTE**: GeoPySpark is currently going through some reworking right now.
-It is NOT reccomended that you install GeoPySpark from GitHub.
-Rather, do so with ``pip``.
-In addition, please refer to the
-`0.1.0 verson of the GeoPySpark ReadTheDocs page <http://geopyspark.readthedocs.io/en/v0.1.0>`_ and the not the latest version.

-``GeoPySpark`` provides Python bindings for working with geospatial data using `PySpark <http://spark.apache.org/docs/latest/api/python/pyspark.html>`_.
+GeoPySpark is a Python bindings library for `GeoTrellis <http://geotrellis.io>`_, a Scala library for working with geospatial data in a distributed environment.
-It will provide interfaces into GeoTrellis and GeoMesa LocationTech frameworks.
-It is currently under development, and has just entered alpha.

-Currently, only functionality from GeoTrellis has been supported.
-GeoMesa LocationTech frameworks will be added at a later date.
+By using `PySpark <http://spark.apache.org/docs/latest/api/python/pyspark.html>`_, GeoPySpark is able to provide na interface into the GeoTrellis framework.

 A Quick Example
 ----------------

 Here is a quick example of GeoPySpark.
-In the following code, we take NLCD data of the state of Pennsylvania from 2011, and do a polygonal summary of an area of interest to find the min and max classifications values of that area.
+In the following code, we take NLCD data of the state of Pennsylvania from 2011, and do a masking operation on it with a Polygon that represents an area of interest.
+This masked layer is then saved.

-If you wish to follow along with this example, you will need to download the NLCD data and the geojson that represents the area of interest.
-Running these two commands will download these files for you:
+If you wish to follow along with this example, you will need to download the NLCD data and unzip it..
+Running these two commands will complete these tasks for you:

 .. code:: console

    curl -o /tmp/NLCD2011_LC_Pennsylvannia.zip https://s3-us-west-2.amazonaws.com/prd-tnm/StagedProducts/NLCD/2011/landcover/states/NLCD2011_LC_Pennsylvania.zip?ORIG=513_SBDDG
-   unzip /tmp/NLCD2011_LC_Pennsylvannia.zip
+   unzip -d /tmp /tmp/NLCD2011_LC_Pennsylvannia.zip
-   curl -o /tmp/area_of_interest.geojson https://s3.amazonaws.com/geopyspark-test/area_of_interest.json

 .. code:: python

-  import json
+  import geopyspark as gps
-  from functools import partial

-  from geopyspark.geopycontext import GeoPyContext from geopyspark.geotrellis.constants import SPATIAL, ZOOM from geopyspark.geotrellis.geotiff_rdd import get from geopyspark.geotrellis.catalog import write

-  from shapely.geometry import Polygon, shape from shapely.ops import transform import pyproj
+  from pyspark import SparkContext from shapely.geometry import box

-  # Create the GeoPyContext
+  # Create the SparkContext
-  geopysc = GeoPyContext(appName="example", master="local[*]")
+  conf = gps.create_geopyspark_conf(appName="geopyspark-example", master="local[*]")
+  sc = SparkContext(conf=conf)

   # Read in the NLCD tif that has been saved locally.
   # This tif represents the state of Pennsylvania.
-  raster_rdd = get(geopysc=geopysc, rdd_type=SPATIAL,
+  raster_layer = gps.geotiff.get(layer_type=gps.LayerType.SPATIAL,
                                  uri='/tmp/NLCD2011_LC_Pennsylvania.tif',
-  options={'numPartitions': 100})

-  tiled_rdd = raster_rdd.to_tiled_layer()

-  # Reproject the reclassified TiledRasterRDD so that it is in WebMercator
-  reprojected_rdd = tiled_rdd.reproject(3857, scheme=ZOOM).cache().repartition(150)
+                                 num_partitions=100)

+  # Tile the rasters within the layer and reproject them to Web Mercator.
+  tiled_layer = raster_layer.tile_to_layout(layout=gps.GlobalLayout(), target_crs=3857)

-  # We will do a polygonal summary of the north-west region of Philadelphia.
+  # Creates a Polygon that covers roughly the north-west section of Philadelphia.
-  with open('/tmp/area_of_interest.json') as f:
-      txt = json.load(f)

-  geom = shape(txt['features'][0]['geometry'])

-  # We need to reporject the geometry to WebMercator so that it will intersect with
+  # This is the region that will be masked.
-  # the TiledRasterRDD.
-  project = partial(
-      pyproj.transform,
-      pyproj.Proj(init='epsg:4326'),
-      pyproj.Proj(init='epsg:3857'))

-  area_of_interest = transform(project, geom)
+  area_of_interest = box(-75.229225, 40.003686, -75.107345, 40.084375)

-  # Find the min and max of the values within the area of interest polygon.
+  # Mask the tiles within the layer with the area of interest
-  min_val = reprojected_rdd.polygonal_min(geometry=area_of_interest, data_type=int)
-  max_val = reprojected_rdd.polygonal_max(geometry=area_of_interest, data_type=int)

-  print('The min value of the area of interest is:', min_val) print('The max value of the area of interest is:', max_val)
+  masked = tiled_layer.mask(geometries=area_of_interest)

-  # We will now pyramid the relcassified TiledRasterRDD so that we can use it in a TMS server later.
+  # We will now pyramid the masked TiledRasterLayer so that we can use it in a TMS server later.
-  pyramided_rdd = reprojected_rdd.pyramid(start_zoom=1, end_zoom=12)
+  pyramided_mask = masked.pyramid()

   # Save each layer of the pyramid locally so that it can be accessed at a later time.
-  for pyramid in pyramided_rdd:
+  for pyramid in pyramided_mask.levels.values():
-      write('file:///tmp/nld-2011', 'pa', pyramid)
+      gps.write(uri='file:///tmp/pa-nlcd-2011',
+                layer_name='north-west-philly',
+                tiled_raster_layer=pyramid)

 Contact and Support